 In Paris Man Ray met Dino Gavina.
 At the beginning the meeting was tense because the artist thought he was facing a journalist or a critic.
 Then his aggression turned into kindness as soon as he realized that Gavina wanted nothing more than to know him.
 From the corridor they went to the atelier, and stayed together for hours.
-At that precise moment an extraordinary lifelong fellowship was born.
+At that precise moment an extraordinary lifelong friendship and collaboration was born.